Rabbi Arthur Schneier

 He serves as Vice President of World Jewish Congress, Hon.
 Chairman of World Jewish Congress (America), Member of Council on Foreign Relations; Asia Society; United Nations Development Corporation; United States Holocaust Memorial Museum, Committee on Conscience; Conference of Presidents of Major Jewish Organizations; Joint Distribution Committee.

-Through his global engagement, Rabbi Schneier frequently welcomes political, religious and thought leaders at Park East, providing a unique, vibrant and unforgettable learning experience for the students.
-High-profile guests have included two Secretaries General of the U.N., the Chief Rabbi of Rome and the Chief Rabbi of Israel.
+He has received many world leaders at Park East, including two Secretaries General of the U.N.
 In 2008, he was host to Pope Benedict XVI, the first ever Papal visit to a synagogue in the U.S. and in 2009 welcomed the Ecumenical Patriarch Bartholomew I.

 Born in Vienna in 1930, Rabbi Schneier survived the Holocaust in Budapest, Hungary and arrived in the United States in 1947.
 He is married to Elisabeth Nordmann Schneier.